 Review How a Cash Out Refinance Works

-The mortgage terms and qualification requirements for a cash out refinance are different than for a refinance when no cash is taken out, which is called a rate and term refinance.
+The mortgage terms and qualification requirements for a cash out refinance are different than for a refinance when the borrower receives little or no proceeds, which is called a rate and term refinance.
 The mortgage rate for a cash out refinance is typically .250% to .750% higher than for a regular refinance.
-A higher mortgage rate increases your monthly loan payment and reduces the loan amount you can afford.
+A higher rate increases your monthly loan payment and reduces the loan amount you can afford.

 Additionally, the maximum LTV ratio for a cash out refinance is lower than for a rate and term refinance.
 This means you are required to have more equity in the home, but as we outlined above, you can use your ownership stake to meet this qualification guideline.

-If you want to rent out the property you inherited, you need to qualify for an investment property cash out refinance, which charges a higher mortgage rate and applies more challenging qualification requirements.
+Please note that if you want to rent out the property, you need to qualify for an investment property cash out refinance, which charges a higher mortgage rate and applies more challenging qualification requirements.

-Additionally, some lenders and loan programs also require you to wait six-to-twelve months after you take ownership of a property before you can refinance the mortgage.
-This requirement may not apply if you inherited a property as long as you have made the monthly mortgage payment on time and have not rented out the property since you took ownership.
-If you had a late payment or leased the property you may need to wait or occupy the property for a year before you can qualify for refinance.
+Additionally, some lenders and loan programs also require you to wait six months after you take ownership of a property before you can refinance the mortgage, which is applicable if you recently bought a property with a relative.
+This requirement does not apply if you inherited a property as long as you have made the monthly mortgage payment on time and have not rented out the property since you took ownership.
+If you had a late mortgage payment or leased the property you may need to wait or occupy the property before you refinance.

-Finally, your other financing alternatives to buyout someone’s ownership interest in a property are a home equity loan or line of credit (HELOC).
-These are good options if the property is owned free and clear or if you can keep the current mortgage in place.
+Finally, your other financing alternatives to buy out someone’s ownership interest in a property are a home equity loan or line of credit (HELOC).
+These are good options if the property is owned free and clear or if you want to keep the current mortgage in place.